LootDust/FarmersDelightFly/README.md

 <img src="https://i.imgur.com/aDELzhM.png" width="50%">

+> **Disclaimer:** This is an unofficial fan port of Farmer's Delight.
+It is not affiliated with, endorsed by, or associated with Vectorwing or the original Farmer's Delight team.
+All original concepts, code, assets, and credits belong to the original authors.

 ### Overview

-**Farmer's Delight Fly** is an unofficial port of famous Minecraft mod [Farmer's Delight](https://github.com/vectorwing/FarmersDelight).
+**Farmer's Delight Fly** is an unofficial port of the well-known Minecraft mod [Farmer's Delight](https://github.com/vectorwing/FarmersDelight).

-This project is aiming to bring funny stuff in FD back to 26+ NeoForged Minecraft.
+This project is aiming to bring farming, cooking, and exploration features of Farmer's Delight back to **26+ NeoForged Minecraft**.

 ### Mod version support